tm4rtin17/Multiplication_Table_Generator/README.md

 # Multiplication Table Generator

 ## Overview
-This Python program generates a multiplication table for a user-specified base number up to a user-defined number of rows.
-The program leverages input validation for robust handling of user inputs and provides a clean, formatted output of the multiplication table.
-In the second version, the program now allows users to create additional tables without restarting the script.
+A simple Python program that allows users to generate multiplication tables for a base number, with customizable rows.
+After each table is generated, the user is prompted whether they'd like to create another one.

 ## Features
 - Allows the user to specify both positive and negative base numbers.
 - Ensures the user specifies at least one row for the multiplication table.
 - Uses a `while` loop to iterate through each row and calculate the multiplication results dynamically.
-- Provides an option to generate additional tables without restarting the program.
+- Provides an option to generate additional tables.
 - Cleanly formatted output for easy readability.

 ## How It Works